 There is no question that getting a sufficient amount of sleep each night is essential to leading a happy and healthy life.
 Anyone who has ever experienced sleep deprivation can attest to the fact that humans just don't feel good if they haven't gotten the proper amount of sleep.
 You may have wondered just how much sleep you're supposed to be getting every night and how you compare to other people.
+Continue reading below to learn when to sleep and how many hours of sleep you need.

 Recommended Sleep Times Unique to the Individual